Nejdet Sançar

-Ahmet Nejdet Sançar (May 1, 1910 – February 22, 1975) was a Turkish literature teacher, who became one of the prominent personalities of the Pan-Turkist ideology.
-He was the younger brother of another notable Turkish nationalist, Nihâl Atsız.
+Ahmet Necdet Sançar (May 1, 1910 – February 22, 1975) was a Turkish literature teacher, who became one of the prominent personalities of the Pan-Turkist ideology.
+He was the younger brother of another notable Turkish nationalist, Nihal Atsız.
+Unlike his older brother, Sançar was a passionate Muslim and gave great importance to religion.

+Early life and education

+He was born in Istanbul on May 1, 1910.
+His family was originally from Gümüşhane, and his father was a lieutenant commander in the Ottoman Navy.
+His siblings included Hüseyin Nihal Atsız, Fatma Nezihe and Necla.
+The reason why Sançar and his brother have different surnames is that when the surname law was enacted, Sançar was serving in the army to fulfill his military service.
+Since they could not communicate with each other, they took different surnames.

+After graduating from Istanbul Boys' High School, he obtained a degree in Turcology from Istanbul University in 1936.

 Politics

 The two brothers had strong similarities in many ways.
 They were both literature teachers and they were defending the same political ideology.
-Just like his brother, he was tried during the Türkçülük Davası (Trial of Pan-Turkism).
-The trial was a state reaction to the growing power of the nationalist front in the country because the nationalists were against the policies of the second president of Turkey, İsmet İnönü.
+Just like his brother, he was tried during the Türkçülük Davası (Racism-Turanism trials).
+The trial was a state reaction to the growing power of the nationalist front in the country because the nationalists were against the policies of the second president of Turkey, Ismet Pasha.
 In the end, Sançar wasn't found guilty and he was acquitted.
 He kept his extreme right-wing ideas until his death.